that this same content is also available as a

 (Note: this phenomenon, nicknamed Zero Moment Of Truth or ZMOT, is explained well and in great detail in Google’s free e-book “Winning The Zero Moment Of Truth.”
 Download and read it). [http://www.zeromomentoftruth.com]

 2).
 You Are Now Evaluated On Your Ability As A Communicator.
 Most customers’ first encounter with your store (and, therefore, the moment of impact that forms their all-important first impression of your business) now occurs online, and not in your showroom or outside your building.
 How does your dealership come across on your website?
 In your outbound emails?
 On your Google + page?
 On consumer review sites?
 Are you in control of your message, or is it unintentionally controlling you?

 3).
 Prospect Management Is No Longer Optional.
 Every name and email address in your contact management system today represents either a sales opportunity or a marketing opportunity.
 Effectively managing and utilizing your prospect and customer contact data is imperative if you are to maximize your message impact and harvest the sales hiding inside your database.

-We are going to use the phrase “Internet sales” a lot on this site.
+We are going to use the phrase “Internet sales” a lot in this book.
 Most people use it to mean responding to incoming eLeads and working them to a sale.
 But, by strict definition, that is not Internet sales.

 With some exceptions, the real sale occurs at the retailer’s place of business.
-But every exchange between buyer and seller prior to that visit can be conducted via phone, fax, email and text, if the customer prefers, with the salesperson’s goal getting the customer to come to the store.
+But every exchange between buyer and seller prior to that visit can be conducted via phone, fax, email and text if the customer prefers.
+The salesperson’s goal is getting the customer to come to the store.

 - Written Communications